 - Bicyclists have the same rights and responsibilities as motorists.
 Bicycles are vehicles (RSA 265:143).

 Tips for Driving a Bicycle

 - Avoid the "door" zone of parallel-parked cars.
-Take the full lane when your safety depends on it.
-NH RSA 265:144,XI(d) (Watch Dan Burden explain here why the best kind parking to have is back-in angled parking.)
+Take the full lane when your safety depends on it (RSA 265:144,XI(d)).

 - Wear bright clothing.
-It's the law at night (RSA 265:144,XII).
+Reflective clothing is required at night (RSA 265:144,XII).